GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 ### Frequency by month

 Before we look at frequency of rainy days by month, what would we expect?
 I have spent a lot of time in Florida and we typically expect rain during the summer through the fall (hurricane season).
 Does Seattle follow similar trends for when rain?
-Probably not, given Florida is tropical and Seattle is locked away in a mountainous region.
+Probably not, given Florida is tropical and Seattle is tucked away in a mountainous region.
 But I am not a weather or geological expert.
 Let's look at the data.

 Interestingly, rainy days in the summer is not the case in Seattle.
 On the contrary, it looks like the least amount of rainy days happen during the summer and fall!
-The peak amount of rain days occur during the winter.
-Something to look further into would be the amount of rain/precipitation.
-It's possible that there are not as many rainy days in the summer, but when it rains, Seattle may experience more volume of rain.
+The peak amount of rainy days occur during the winter.
+Something to look further into would be the amount of rain/precipitation in each season.
+It's possible that there are not as many rainy days in the summer, but when it rains, there is more volume of rain compared to the winter.

 ![png](./output5.png)